Normally you could be accused of being a bit flakey or a bit of a hippy if you talk about oneness, interdependence, and all that. But not now.

 Fighting the corruption surrounding natural resources – sign our petition to show Big Oil we won’t be bullied

-Fighting for new goals which empower the most marginalized people with access to information and the opportunity to improve their lives – follow the conversation on open data and the 2015 development goals
+Fighting for new goals which empower the most marginalised people with access to information and the opportunity to improve their lives – follow the conversation on open data and the 2015 development goals

 The list could go on, and there are so many movements out there acting for human rights, providing lifesaving vaccines, striving for gender equality, fighting desertification, providing clean water and access to renewable energy.